facebookresearch/NSVF/README.md

 You can download the synthetic and real data used in the paper [here](https://www.dropbox.com/sh/arwxt2sye1u68ov/AACW8NJKU5oQqYVILdjTXt4ia?dl=0).

 ### Prepare your own dataset
-Here we also show steps to prepare new datasets for training and rendering on single objects.
-Please follow the data structure:
+To prepare a new dataset of a single scene for training and testing, please follow the data structure:
 ```
 <dataset_name>
 |-- bbox.txt         # bounding-box file